-Obtained data shows that the most important competence in increasing the communication and support evaluated by 1,086 students (68,8%) is the possibility to easily reach staff members through e-mails, social media and other channels.
-The second most important competence refers to the capacity to give information in a timely manner; this competence is indicated as very important by 1,079 students (68.4%).
+Obtained data shows that the most important factor in improving the communication and support evaluated by 1,086 students (68,8%) is the possibility to easily reach staff members through emails, social media and other channels.
+The second most important factor assessed as almost as important is the capacity to give information in a timely manner; this competence is indicated as very important by 1,079 students (68.4%).
 More than 60% of respondents consider the ability to communicate in other languages orally and in written forms and being respectful/tactful to cultural diversity as very important competences.
 Only a bit more than 50% of respondents consider mastered skills to clearly formulate information, polite and empathic attitude in disagreement situations, and the ability to find solutions in an efficient and creative way as very important competences to increase the communication and support of administrative staff.
 Only 661 respondents (41.9%) consider the awareness of data policy as very important competence whereas 327 students (20.7%) consider it as of average importance and 4.4% as rather not relevant competence.